-In a lot of today’s houses, we have actually eliminated walls to produce a sense of spaciousness.
+In a lot of new houses, we have actually eliminated walls to produce a sense of spaciousness.
 We’ve filled our cooking areas with whiz-bang devices and our living room with surround-sound home theaters.
 Sound has ended up being a by-product of our hectic lives, and accompanying it we’ve created sound pollution.

 Sure, noise pollution isn’t really like having lead in your paint or microorganisms in your water, but it’s not just an irritant.
 It can mess up our sleep, contribute to our stress, infringe on our privacy, and typically compromise our lifestyle.